24 cool & unique things to do in Auckland: A guide for the curious

 You can also visit Tāwharanui after dark with a tour to go kiwi spotting.
 They are surprisingly easy to see (and hear!
 They thunder around) in the bush here, and spotting them in the wild can be one of the top activities in Auckland.

-Matakana is a great day trip destination from Auckland city.
-Only one hour north you can find this tiny village which has an huge helpings of charm.
+Only one hour north of Auckland, Matakana is a tiny village which has an huge helpings of charm.

 The Matakana Village Farmer’s Market takes place every Saturday from 8am-1pm.
 Browse locally made products and try food from any of the different food stalls.